 Deadline: March 25th

-The Association for Education and Rehabilitation (AER) of the Blind and Visually Impaired gifts the William and Dorothy Ferrell Scholarship for $1,000 yearly.
+The Association for Education and Rehabilitation of the Blind and Visually Impaired offers the William and Dorothy Ferrell Scholarship.
+It’s for $1,000.
 It’s designed to support post-baccalaureate scholars who are legally blind with visual acuity of 20/200 or worse.
 Funding can reduce tuition at any accredited post-secondary institution worldwide for career training to serve blind individuals.
-Don’t forget to attach two references, physician certification, and an autobiographical sketch.
+Attach :

 Contact